-He may have been appointed Ireland’s digital champion, but Lord Puttnam doesn’t seem to understand the internet empowers audiences to go where the want.
+Lord Puttnam may have been appointed Ireland’s digital champion, but he doesn’t seem to understand the internet empowers audiences to go where they want.
 The Mail Online is the most popular news site in the world for a reason: people like its content.
 Regulate it with aim of upping the quality of its news and people will go somewhere else with similar content.
-Likewise if a search engine regulates its search results to only produce ‘high quality content’ then people will just use a different one.
+Likewise, if a search engine regulates its search results to only produce ‘ high-quality content’ this could easily make it less useful, and people will just use a different search engine.

 Despite all of this, I very much enjoyed Lord Puttnam’s talk and agreed with much of what he said (definitely with his Five Laws of Creative Leadership!).
 But as he himself said: “In an era of presidential style politics we do well to remember there is a difference between looking good and doing good.”